Be a responsible pet parent

 Paint or sketch portraits

-Do you have a talent for drawing/sketching, or painting?
+Do you have a talent for drawing/sketching or painting?
 Use your skills to paint/draw pictures of pets for adoption at your local shelter/rescue and display the art in your city to promote local adoption.

 Organize an event

-Help with transportVolunteer to transport newly rescued animals to the vet or rescue group that saves them.
+Volunteer to transport newly rescued animals to the vet or to the rescue group who is saving them.
 Speak with your local animal rescue organization and ask if they need assistance in this area.
 Be sure to have a clean driving record, strong references, and always follow through (do what you say you will).
+When you commit to helping as a transport volunteer, the animal rescue/shelters are counting on you to show up on time, drive safely, keep the pets safe, and do a good job.

-Help with fundraiser events.Is your local animal shelter/rescue hosting a fundraiser event?
+Is your local animal shelter/rescue hosting a fundraiser event?
 If so, ask how you can get involved and help.
-Maybe it’s donated items they need or someone to help sell tickets to an event.
+Maybe it’s donated items they need, or maybe they need someone to help sell tickets to an event.
 Ask where you can be the most helpful.
+Does your shelter/rescue need help organizing and running a fundraiser?

 Ask for donations to your favorite charity on your birthday